willowfly/BabyEar4k/README.md

 ## Details of the dataset
 A techniqual paper of the dataset has already been submitted to a journal.
 We would update the information after the publication.
+And the dataset would be uploaded then.

+## Codes
+Here we provided the code used for data analysis in the publication.
+Please refer to 'Brief instruction.docx' for introduction of the code.

 ## Contact information
 Any questions, please contact